LabForComputationalVision/pyrtools/README.md

 # Installation

+It's recommended you install from pip: `pip install pyPyrTools`.
+The pip install only been tested on Linux, there is no guarantee that it will work on other systems.
+Installing from source (see below) should work on OSX as well, but Windows is NOT supported.

-compiling the associated C code: assuming your path to python libraries is `/usr/local/anaconda2`, you would type:
+But if you want to install from source or pip doesn't work, you'll need to compile the associated C code yourself: assuming your path to python libraries is `/usr/local/anaconda2`, you would type:

 ```
 gcc -shared -L/usr/local/anaconda2/lib -I/usr/local/anaconda2/include/python2.7/ -lpython2.7 -o wrapConv.so -fPIC convolve.c edges.c wrap.c internal_pointOp.c
 ```

-There are no other requirements.
+Other requirements:
+ - numpy
+ - scipy
+ - matplotlib
+ - Pillow

 # Usage: